Purpose

 file_path

-The file path of an external table is specified in the following formats:
+The file path of an external table has the following format:

 If the file is stored locally, the